 Applications are completed online and we no longer need you to come in and complete a face to face ID check.
 You will need to pay for your application (depending on the course that you have applied for), the cost of a DBS application is currently £51.86 (this fee is subject to change).
+Please check if you are required to pay for your DBS application before you make any payment, further details can be found here.
 Only then will you be given access to the online DBS application.

 In order to complete the ID check you will need to visit a Post Office participating in the ID checking scheme or carry out the ID check via a Professional Verifier (this means that a professional person in your home country verifies your ID, not Brunel University).

 If you are unable to complete the ID check through the Post Office or would prefer coming in to the University you can complete the ID check in the Admissions Office or attend an ID checking event.
 Further details regarding the DBS application and ID checking events will be sent to applicants in May.

 Post Office ID check (this option is for applicants living in the UK, you will need to have registered proof of UK address to use this service)

 If you are completing your ID check at a participating Post Office the first step is to pay for your DBS.
 The cost is £51.86, more information can be found here.

 Once payment has been received we will initiate your DBS application and send you online log in information.
 You should complete your application online and choose your ID as part of the application.
 Then print out the online verification form and take this form along with your original ID to the Post Office.
 The Post Office will verify your ID and then alert the DBS so that your application can be released.